Boen97/BackStore/notes/computer-network/Chapter-4-2-4-where-does-queuing-occur.md

     1. longer queuing delays
        -  Increasing the amount of per-hop buffer by a factor of 10 to decrease packet loss could increase the end-end delay by a factor of 10
     2. increased RTTs make TCP sender less responsive and slower to response to congestion and packet loss

+- bufferbloat
+  - long delay due to persistent buffering
+  - not only is throughput important, but also minimal delay is important as well